akira-kurogane/mongodb-guide/content/connecting_guide/human_ix/mongo_shell/_index.md

 - _(Superseded by $expr in v3.6; removed v4.2):_ if using a $where operator in a <tt>find</tt> command, or
 - _(Deprecated v3.4; removed v4.2):_ as the "reduce", "keyf" or "finalize" arguments in a <tt>group</tt> command.

-These functions are javascript, but they get packed inside a special BSON datatype to be sent to the server and the mongod is the only program I know that has ever been programmed to unpack that format.
+These functions are javascript, but they get packed inside a special BSON datatype (just a string with a different enum value for type) to be sent to the server and the mongod is the only program I know that has ever been programmed to unpack that format.
 Being javascript it is a lot slower than the native C++ processing in the mongod process.